What Is Zig-Zag Theory in Sports Betting?

 For those of you who haven’t heard of the zig-zag theory before, we wouldn’t blame you thinking it’s some kind of wacky back and forth strategy for placing bets.

-We promise, there’s way more to it than that.
+We promise, there’s way more to it than that on this page.

 If you’re a follower of the NBA or NHL, especially betting on these leagues, chances are you’ve come across the zig-zag theory before.
 This betting strategy is typically applied to basketball and hockey because they both employ a similar playoff format.